rgutman/MultiLayerLinkage/ContinuousSimulations/README.md

 Here is the command line to run the scripts for no error in region variable, 20% error in income variable, and 40% error in date of birth:

 1) BRL - Rscript --verbose BRL_noDOBDay.R 0 2 4
-2) CIBRL - Rscript --verbose CIBRL_Disc_noDOBDay.R 0 2 4
+2) CIBRL - Rscript --verbose CIBRL_noDOBDay.R 0 2 4
-3) MLBRL - Rscript --verbose CIBRL_Disc_noDOBDay.R 0 2 4
+3) MLBRL - Rscript --verbose CIBRL_noDOBDay.R 0 2 4